metrorailings/OwlBlog/content/posts/week-11-insights.md

 ## Dolphins @ Broncos

 The Dolphins trying to throw a fade in the red zone.
 It worked, but it's a disappointing play call.

+Lock running to his left when the Dolphins ran a jailbreak blitz.

+Broncos making more of a commitment to the pass in their scripted plays, unsurprisingly, even though their tailbacks are gashing the Dolphins on the ground.
+Still, some of these passes have been smartly in the form of quick throws and bootlegs.

+Are these Dolphins struggling against the low altitude or are they just terrible at defensing the run.

+***

+## Packers @ Colts